Serkan-Uslubas/Webinar_GraphQL/README.md

 ## Create a new Project

-**Step 1:**  Open Visual Studio and create a new .NET Core web application project.
+**Step 1:**  Create a new ASP.NET Core Web API project.

+**Step 2:**  Set the Project name as "DF.Webinar.GraphQL.Api" and click on the Next button.

-**Step 2:**  Choose the API project template and click on the Create button.
+**Step 3:**  Choose .NET 7.0 and click on the Create button.

+**Step 4:** Add "DF.Webinar.GraphQL.Models" and "DF.Webinar.GraphQL.Database" as Project Reference.

+**Step 5:** Delete Controllers folder and WeatherForecast.cs file

-**Step 3:**  Install the required NuGet packages.
+**Step 5:**  Install the required NuGet packages.

 For that, you can use the NuGet Package Manager or the Package Manager Console.
 The required packages are: